What’s that all about?

 The train home was equally uninspiring and we had the chance to grab a few ZZZZZs before going out for the evening.
 We’d arranged with a group of the others to meet at a nearby grilled-chicken restaurant.
 You know which one I mean.
-They were running a bit late, which made it a bit of a challenge with them not taking bookings, but we eventually got sat down and had ourselves a selection of grilled chicken products.
+They were running a bit late, which made it a bit of a challenge with them not taking bookings.
+We eventually got sat down and had ourselves a selection of grilled chicken products.

-It had been quite a long and tiring day, so we were all glad to get to bed instead of going to a pub afterwards.
+It had been quite a long and tiring day.
+We were all glad to get to bed instead of going to a pub afterwards.

 Sunday morning greeted us with bright sunshine and another substantial breakfast.

-I was somewhat concerned about my ability to get around the corner at the top, so I got everyone else to get out of the car and stand on the metal fire escape to let me know how far away from the concrete walls my front wing was.
-I had to do a bit of shuffling backwards and forwards to get lined up correctly so that the front was missing one wall and the back was missing the other one.
+I was somewhat concerned about my ability to get around the corner at the top.
+Everyone else got out of the car to stand on the metal fire escape.
+They were letting me know how far away from the concrete walls my front wing was.
+I had to do a bit of shuffling backwards and forwards to get lined up correctly.
+The front needed to miss one wall while the back missed another.
 Whilst on the ramp there was maybe just 15-20cm of space on either side.
 Certainly not enough to get out of the car, and certainly not enough to be confident with backing up again if I had a problem.
 Once you’re going down, you’re going down.

-At the bottom of the ramp, as mentioned earlier, there was a significant drop off their kerb onto the pathway, and I was very concerned I’d scrape the front.
-My car has suspension which can be set at differing ride heights, so over the weekend I’d googled it and discovered I was already on the highest ride height.
+At the bottom of the ramp, as mentioned earlier, there was a significant drop off their kerb onto the pathway.
+I was very concerned I’d scrape the front.
+My car has suspension which can be set at differing ride heights.
+Over the weekend I’d googled it and discovered I was already on the highest ride height.
 So would the car get off that kerb without grounding the front?
-I employed the girls once again to watch out, not that it would have helped because I was kind of committed by this point.
-So under their guidance, I rolled off the kerb at the slowest possible speed, and was very relieved not to hear any scraping noises.
+I employed the girls once again to watch out.
+Not that it would have helped because I was kind of committed by this point.
+So under their guidance, I rolled off the kerb at the slowest possible speed.
+I was very relieved not to hear any scraping noises.
 I apparently had a good 2-3 cm to spare at the front.
 So all the worry over the weekend was wasted.
 I was fine, albeit the drive out was still quite stressful.

 I was mightly relieved now, so was more than happy to continue on our way.
 We drove about 10 minutes to get to the main car park for Hampton Court and wandered off in search of the way in.
 It’s one of the Historic Royal Palaces, and as such can’t be entered free of charge by members of either the National Trust or English Heritage.
 I guess we’ll have to pay then.